Ameliasks/dms1_blog/posts/sixteen-blog-post.md

 These are my references for framing and point of prospect.
 I also studied them when I was trying to add details into the environment.

 ## Animating Door
 Using [this](https://youtu.be/K9jnIPnsQ_w?si=B5mNdE4n_dlNi6p8) tutorial, I managed create an animation for my door to open as the player approaches it.
 I did encounter some problems in between especially within the Unity interface when I was keyframing the animation, but thankfully I managed to resolve it.
+I then referred to [this other](https://youtu.be/6O-YypSr6fM?si=27CFsdlpylyflMbe) tutorial to add the audio of the door opening and closing.

 ## Modelling My Own Assets